prxshetty/hugo-portfolio/README.md

 # Personal Portfolio Website

-A modern, minimalist portfolio website built with Hugo, featuring a dark/light theme toggle and responsive design.
+A modern, minimalist portfolio website built with Hugo, featuring a dark theme and responsive design.

 ## Features